LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 .. image:: carre_ITER_6.png
    :align: center

-And click on ``Ok``.
-Then Carre again asks us if we wish to accept the values.
+And click on :guilabel:`OK`.

+..
+Then Carre again asks us if we wish to accept the values once again.
-We Click on the widget :guilabel:`Yes`.
+..
+We Click on the button :guilabel:`Yes`.

 Now we will get no error message but instead the following output